Problem with the historywindow

 Regarding the second bug, I believe, if I understand correctly, this is another freeze of the window.
 It happens because (AGAIN!) of rich text.
 Sadly it often happens with Jaws.
 I never had the issue with NVDA, but some users have told me they sometimes had it.
 The behavior is that you play for awhile, then when you go to the end of the file with CTRL + end, instead of showing you the last line of output, it shows you a line much earlier in the history, often almost at the top, and going down with the down arrow key doesn't change anything.
 This is what I call window-freezing: the window is correctly updated, but screen readers are lost.
 The way to fix it is to disable rich text altogether.
 This can be done in the preferences window, accessibility tab.
 Uncheck the rich text box and make sure the support for screen readers (next box) is checked.
 You will have to restart your client but this should improve your navigation and shouldn't do anything noticeable, except reduce errors and lags.

-  #2 Updated by Moritz Wolfart over 1 year ago
+#2 Updated by Moritz Wolfart almost 2 years ago

 Yeah, i see.
 I will observe this a little bit closer and tell you later.

 I especially like cocomud cause in most cases you don't get this what you called window-freezing.

 Maybe you could add some messages for the screenreade when you press escape so that you know to which mode you changed.
 But that's only a little little idea.

 #3 Updated by Vincent Le Goff almost 2 years ago

 Displaying a little message (or making some sound) when going through lock mode to output mode should be done, it would be much better.
 For the time being I haven't been able to figure it out, since it's done in another project, but I will find a solution!